Ode to Billy Joe (film): Release date

 The film premiered on June 2, 1976, at the Paramount Theatre in Jackson, Mississippi, as a benefit for the Mississippi Film Foundation.
 The premiere was attended by numerous dignitaries, including Mississippi Lieutenant Governor Evelyn Gandy.
 In honor of Gentry being the first woman to be inducted into the Mississippi Hall of Fame, and the film's release in 550 theaters across the Southern United States, June 3, 1976, was declared "Billy Joe Day" by Mississippi Governor Cliff Finch.
 Gandy officiated at the placing of a bronze tablet on the Tallahatchie Bridge near Rising Sun, Mississippi.
 The celebration was attended by stars Robby Benson and Glynnis O’Connor and producer Roger Camras.
 On the same day, a similar event was held in Los Angeles, California, to commemorate the opening of the film.
 Burbank Mayor Leland Ayers dedicated a 16 ft-long replica of the Tallahatchie Bridge, constructed 25 ft above Olive Avenue.
 Director Max Baer Jr. attended the event.

 The film opened nationwide on June 4, 1976.

 Reception

-Contemporary reviews were mostly positive.
+Contemporary reviews were mixed.
 Ode to Billy Joe holds a 43% rating on Rotten Tomatoes based on seven reviews.